DS-project-2025-team/ds-project-2025/docs/final_report/parts/communication/internal_messages.typ

 Particularly, a satisfiable assignment can appear in any subinterval.
 Thus, in case of failure, recomputing is always a valid solution.

-For detecting both Leader and Follower failures, we use APPEND_ENTRY messages.
+For detecting both Leader and Follower failures, we use APPEND_ENTRIES messages.
-The Leader sends periodically an empty APPEND_ENTRY to all Followers which must respond with an APPENDENTRY_REPONSE message.
+The Leader sends periodically an empty APPEND_ENTRIES to all Followers which must respond with an APPENDENTRY_REPONSE message.
-If a Follower does not receive a APPEND_ENTRY message within a certain time window, it converts it self to CANDIDATE, increases the term, and initiates a Leader election.
+If a Follower does not receive a APPEND_ENTRIES message within a certain time window, it converts it self to CANDIDATE, increases the term, and initiates a Leader election.
 If a Follower does not respond within a certain time window, then the Leader appends a "node fail" log entry.

 Lastly, when a new node joins the system, it sets itself to Follower and sends a GET_ENTRIES message to the Leader, see @fig:new_node_joining.